-In a society where the primary method of dealing with many of life’s problems is often an unhealthy reliance on medication, Marie-Dominique Genoud provides families a simple and efficient system that helps them to cope with the emotional severance that follows a divorce, death, or adoption.
+Marie-Dominique has been providing families with a simple and efficient system - the "reliance paths" - to help them to cope with the emotional severance that follows divorce, death or adoption.
 Her methodology of “reliance paths” is a holistic approach for all kinds of traumas, encompassing every step from the recognition of the problem through to healing and closure.
-This approach, founded on self-expression and the reconstruction of social links, empowers participants to come to terms with life’s painful events.
-Working as soon as possible on the severance, before a patient develops symptoms, enables the traumatized individual to avoid having pain turn into deep trauma.Marie-Dominique is the first Ashoka Fellow from Switzerland.
+This approach, founded on self-expression and the reconstruction of social links, empowers participants to come to terms with life’s painful events. working as soon as possible on the severance, before a patient develops symptoms, enables the individual to avoid having pain turn into deep trauma.

 To effectively assist someone in coming to terms with a trauma, it is essential to resist the common tendency for the traumatized to want to isolate themselves.
 Marie-Dominique practices the work “in group”, enabling the participants to meet people facing similar situations.
 Working in groups makes it possible for the affected to stop feeling guilty about their trauma as they realize that others are also going through similar hardships.
 This community approach also gives everyone the possibility to find extra strength among their peers, and to provide support, as well as receive it from others.
 Beyond this, the simple existence of the group itself helps to demonstrate to the participants that their feelings and reactions are quite normal and must not be considered a sort of abnormal disease.